Gibraltar Point Art Centre, Toronto Island

 Regretfully, we are unable to provide honoraria or stipends to cover travel or the fees associated with attending this residency.
 However, we are happy to provide letters of support to any funding programs to which artists wish to apply.
 We encourage applicants to pursue funding opportunities afforded them by their national, regional, local and departmental funding agencies.
 Please visit ArtsUnite (a project of Artscape) for some resources on funding and applying for grants.
 ArtsReach also has a useful calendar to explore grants.
 More sources of funding can be found here by international region.

 Artists are expected to create work as well as contribute to the ongoing dialogue surrounding the residency.
-Artists must be fully vaccinated (two+ doses) or provide a doctors note for a medical exemption.
 Artists coming from abroad must comply with Government of Canada rules for travel to Canada.
 See: https://travel.gc.ca/travel-covid

-Facilitator, Teresa Ascencao, is a multimedia artist whose work toys with social forces that shape gender, seduction, consumption, and class.
+Facilitator, Teresa Ascencao, is a multimedia artist who employs multi-media and audience participation to uncover social constructs of body language, costume, customs, and inner corporeal experiences – as they pertain to gender, sexuality and class.
 She was born to Azorean parents in Sao Paulo, Brazil and immigrated to Canada at a young age.
 Ascencao holds a Graphic Design Diploma from Humber College and graduated with distinction from the University of Toronto’s Honours Fine Art Studio program.
 She holds an MFA specializing in Media Art and Sex-Positive Feminism from OCAD University.
 Ascencao’s work has been exhibited across Canada and internationally.
 She lives and works in Toronto and teaches at OCADU and University of Toronto.

-Submit your Application via email to Teresa Ascencao at info@ArtsUnfold.com as follows: write “Luminous Bodies / First_&_Last_name” in the subject line; include a 200-word statement about your overall practice, a 200-word proposal describing the work you intend to explore during the residency, your bio; up to 5 images or video/sound clips that are most related to the work you propose during the residency, and a link to your website or portfolio; your CV, your sleeping accommodation preference (if you’re open to both shared and private please indicate), any accessibility needs you have, and finally any lived experiences related to class, race, gender, etc. that you’d like to be considered in your application 100 words max.
+Submit your Application via email to Teresa Ascencao at info@ArtsUnfold.com as follows: write “Luminous Bodies / First_&_Last_name” in the subject line.
+Please attach a 1) 200-word artist statement about your overall practice, 2) 200-word proposal describing the work you intend to explore during the residency, 3) bio; 4) up to 5 images or video/sound clips that are most related to the work you propose during the residency, 5) link to your website or portfolio; 5) CV, 6) your sleeping accommodation preference (if you’re open to both shared and private please indicate), 7) accessibility needs you may have, 8) any lived experiences related to class, race, gender, etc.